Vlad1002/api-discovery-tool/README.md

 ## 📖 Usage

+The tool supports multiple extraction modes depending on your needs.
+All commands follow the same basic structure but with different parameters for different scenarios.

-### Basic Usage
+### 🎯 Basic Usage - Single Page Extraction

-Extract API documentation from a single URL:
+Extract API documentation from a single URL without following links:

 ```bash
 python extract_api.py "https://developer.bank.com/api-docs" \